Sinthuya/Supermarket-sales-Excel/README.md

 ![image](https://github.com/Sinthuya/Supermarket-sales-Excel/assets/150496788/eedd3ce5-96b3-400b-8cc6-06ecb74bbb11)

 The results of this analysis provide an overview of the contribution of sales from each product category to the overall total sales.
-Food and beverages emerge as the highest-selling category closely folloowed by otherts.
+Food and beverages emerge as the highest-selling category closely folloowed by others.

 ### Top sales by branch analysis

 ![image](https://github.com/Sinthuya/Supermarket-sales-Excel/assets/150496788/80ad378e-e5a5-4da0-bd92-7c952743cefb)

 The analysis of total sales by branch provides insights into the performance of each branch within the supermarket.
 Branch C stands out as the leading contributor to total sales, indicating its significance in the supermarket's revenue generation.

+### Customer g analysis

+This Customer Profile and Rating Analysis provide a comprehensive view of the customer base and their satisfaction levels, guiding strategic decisions for improved customer experience and business growth.
+Members (50.1%) constituted for just over half of the of the customer base compared to non-menbers (49.9%).
+Gender distribution was eqaual among males and females.
+The average customer rating across all sales is 7/10.The majority of customers seem to be satisfied, as reflected in the average rating.
+20% of the rating was 7/10, closely followed by 17% for 9/10 and 16% for 6/10.